G

 Frequently Asked Questions

 What is AI visibility?
-AI visibility is how often and how prominently AI engines like ChatGPT, Perplexity, and Google's AI Overviews mention or cite your brand when they answer questions in your category.
-It is the AI-era equivalent of a search ranking.
+AI visibility is how often and how prominently AI engines mention or cite your brand when they answer questions in your category.
+It starts mattering the moment your buyers' questions return AI answers at all; if your category still gets plain link lists, classic rank tracking covers you for now.

 Can I measure AI visibility for free?
 Yes.
 A spreadsheet, a set of real customer prompts, and a monthly re-run gets you share of voice, sentiment, and competitor comparison at no cost.
-Paid tools add scale and automation, not access to data you fundamentally cannot get yourself.
+The trade-off is hours, not data: paid tools buy scale and automation, not access to numbers you fundamentally cannot get yourself.

 Where to Start

-You do not need a budget to start measuring AI visibility, you need a consistent method.
+You need a consistent method more than a budget.
 Pick ten real prompts, run them across the major engines in a clean session, log what you see, and repeat monthly.
-Watch the direction, not the daily number.

-Before any of that, rule out the silent failure: a page AI crawlers cannot reach scores zero for a reason no tracker will show you. geotoolbox's free Content Analyzer checks whether the major AI crawlers can fetch your page and grades how citable it is from 0 to 100, in under a minute.
+Before any of that, rule out the silent failure: a page AI crawlers cannot reach scores zero for a reason no tracker will show you.
+The free AI-Readiness Score from geotoolbox checks whether the crawler-access foundations are in place, and the paid Content Analyzer grades how citable the page is once they are.
 Start there, then build your prompt-tracking sheet.

 Sources